maths/moodle-qtype_stack/doc/en/Developer/Language_packs.md

 Details of some colleagues who translated STACK are given under [credits](../About/Credits.md).
 If you need these languages please contact the developers for more details of the status of this work.

-## Installing a language pack
+## Installing a language pack in Moodle

-To allow users of your server to see interface in a certain language, the language pack has to be installed on your server.
+To allow users of your server to see interface in a certain language through Moodle, the language pack has to be installed on your server.
 In Moodle, to install a language pack on your server, goo to `Site adminstration`, `Language`, `Language pakcs`.
 Here you can see a list of installed language packs, as well as a list of available languages.
 This is a list of all translations of Moodle, but note only some of them correspond to translations of STACK as well (see list above).
 To install a language pack, click on it and click `Install selected language pack`.

 Once a language pack is installed, a user can change the preferred language for Moodle and STACK by clicking on their profile, and then going to `Preferences`, ` Preferred language` and selecting the language.